ReflectCxx/ReflectionTemplateLibrary-CPP/README.md

 ```

 The semantics don’t feel foreign: creating, binding, and calling are the same ideas you already use in C++ — just expressed through reflection.

-Because the API surface is small, the mental model is easy to pick up and remember.

 ## Reflection Features